My name is Ofir Barak, I'm a photographer based here in Jerusalem.

-Photographing 3 years in mea shearim was is somewhat easy in comparison to the 20 sentences paragraph I wrote at the end of my book.
+Photographing 3 years in mea shearim was easy in comparison to the 20 sentences paragraph I wrote at the end of my book.
 It took me 3.5 years to overcome her lost and dealing with it.
 I sobbed while writing it but after completing it, I felt that the weight has been lifted from my shoulders.

 Is the a portfolio of your work/ how it compares to a portfolio?

 I think that an artist book is a much larger form of a portfolio.
 When you are presenting a portfolio to a client, a colleague or else, it must be very tight in order to present the idea in a very short time you have with him.
 It must be in the strongest way possible.
 When a person opens a book, he will decide on that moment that's best for him.
 He is making time on his free will and therefore he is in a state of mind that is more open to accept your idea or story you are trying to present.
 Also book as opposed to portfolio, can include a transitional photographs that are not necessarily your best or strong photographs but will serve a way to wive your story and help the reader understand what you are trying to hand him.

 How do you find your influences on what to photograph?